-Please note the estimates for this lot should read £10,000 - £15,000 and not as stated in the printed catalogue.
+Please note this is a capriccio view and not the city of Utrecht as stated in the printed catalogue.